Photo by Lake Macquarie City Council

 -

-An artwork commission for the 2025 Float Your Boat festival, funded by Lake Macquarie City Council.
+Art commission to create a temporary public installation for the 2025 Float Your Boat festival, funded by Lake Macquarie City Council.

 -

-Float Your Boat is an annual winter event at Lake Macquarie that features a floating parade of illuminated vessels, creatively decorated by local artists and boaters.
-In 2025, I was awarded an artist commission by Lake Macquarie City Council to create a light-based artwork for this spectacular on-water festival.
+Float Your Boat is an annual winter event held at Lake Macquarie held around the time of Winter Solstice.
+It’s a wonderful two-day event that revolves around a floating parade of illuminated boats and vessels, creatively decorated with lights by local artists and boat owners.
+In 2025, I was awarded an artist commission by Lake Macquarie City Council to create a light-based artwork – my theme; a seagull stealing chips.

 Installation

-The final work was assembled on-site at Empire Marina, Marmong Point, with beautiful weather, lakeside views, and the joyful company of my 8-year-old son.
-The corflute base was secured to layers of geomesh, and the LED rope light was carefully zip-tied in place.
-Edges were reinforced to prevent wear and protect the surface of the houseboat to which the artwork was mounted.
+The final work was assembled on-site at Empire Marina, Marmong Point, with beautiful weather, lakeside views, and the wonderful company of my eldest son.
+The corflute base and LED lights were zip-tied to a layer of geomesh.
+The edges were reinforced with conduit pipe to reinforce the artwork and to protect the surface of the houseboat it was mounted on.

 With the help of on-site electricians, the illuminated seagull was installed on the side of a houseboat and launched as part of the flotilla parade.
-Once the lights switched on for opening night, the seagull took flight—glowing brightly as it cruised across Lake Macquarie for two magical nights.
+Once the lights switched on for opening night, the seagull floated across Lake Macquarie for two magical nights with thousands of spectators watching from shore at the live sites held at Toronto and Warners Bay.